XudongWu12/forms/README.md

 So our goal is to build a dropdown that works with custom User objects,

-#### 3. My Implementation
+#### 3. Implementation
-First, I created the list of users using List.generate:
+First, created the list of users using List.generate:
 ``` dart
 final List<User> _users = List.generate(
     10,